asam139/SwifterSwiftUI/CONTRIBUTING.md

 Please follow these guidelines before submitting a pull request with new tests:

-- Every extended Steps type should have one specific subclass of XCTestCase.
+- Every extended SwifterSwiftUI type should have one specific subclass of XCTestCase.
 - There should be a one to one relationship between methods/properties and their backing tests.
 - The subclass should be marked as final.
 - All extensions files and test files have a one to one relationship.
   - (example: all tests for "**StringExtensions.swift**" are found in the "**StringExtensionsTests.swift**" file)
-- Steps source files should not be added to the test target directly, but you should rather import Steps into the test target by using: @testable import Steps
+- SwifterSwiftUI source files should not be added to the test target directly, but you should rather import SwifterSwiftUI into the test target by using: @testable import SwifterSwiftUI
 - Tests are ordered inside files in the same order as classes.

 ---